GeorgeHolas/Ghibli-Studio/README.md

 Events: Upcoming events in 2023.
 Contact: Contact information for the club.
 Contributing
-We welcome contributions from the community!
-If you'd like to contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-branch-name).